HMO Landlord Insurance

 Why do I need HMO insurance?

 You don’t need landlord insurance by law, so if you own your property outright you’re under no legal obligation to have this type of insurance.
+But that doesn’t mean it’s advisable not to have it.

 Whether or not you’re obliged to take it out, though, the right landlord insurance could potentially save you a significant amount of money if something does go wrong or if you need legal help.
 Without a policy, you’d have to meet all of these costs yourself.